Lil Nas X: 2018–2019: Breakthrough with "Old Town Road" and 7

 "Panini" was released as Lil Nas X's second single through Columbia Records on June 20, 2019.
-It is named after the fictional cabbit of the same name in the animated television series Chowder, and does not refer to the sandwich of the same name.
-In mid-September 2019 "Panini" had its first remix released with rapper DaBaby.
-Lil Nas X released his debut extended play, titled 7, on June 21, 2019.
+It is named after the fictional cabbit bear of the same name in the animated television series Chowder, and does not refer to the sandwich of the same name.
+In September 2019, "Panini" had its first remix released with rapper DaBaby.
+Lil Nas X released his second extended play, titled 7, on June 21, 2019.
 The EP debuted at number two on the Billboard 200 chart.
 On June 23, 2019, Lil Nas X performed with Cyrus at the 2019 BET Awards.
 On June 30, Lil Nas X made his international debut at the largest greenfield festival in the world, the UK's annual Glastonbury Festival, when he and Billy Ray Cyrus made a surprise appearance and joined Miley Cyrus for the song, before performing "Panini" solo in a set seen nationally on BBC.
 On the same day, Lil Nas X became one of the most visible Black queer male singers when he came out as gay.
 This was especially significant for an artist in the country and hip hop genres, both of which emphasize machismo and "historically snubbed queer artists".
-Black queer male artists in hip hop having mainstream acceptance arguably started in 2012 with Frank Ocean's coming out just before Channel Orange was released.
 Rolling Stone premiered the Rolling Stone Top 100 in early July with three Lil Nas X songs: "Rodeo" with Cardi B at number nine; "Panini" at four; and "Old Town Road" as the first-ever number-one song on the chart.

 On August 19, 2019, Lil Nas X opened for Katy Perry at a concert Amazon held for its employees to celebrate its Prime Day sale.